zeek/spicy/doc/getting-started.rst

     - ``my-http.cc`` is a very stripped down version of a file installed along with Spicy into ``share/spicy/spicy-driver-host.cc``.
-That code is compiled into an executable when executing ``spicy-build`` with the ``-s`` option, as we did above.
+That code is compiled into the executable by default when executing ``spicy-build``.
 If you look at ``spicy-driver-host.cc``, among other things you'll also see how to dynamically query the runtime system for the parsers available.

     - The code for the main ``spicy-driver`` tool is quite similar as